econ-ark/econ-ark-tools/Virtual/README.md

 You have several options for installing a virtual machine containing the Econ-ARK tools.

-## Easiest
+### Easiest

-Install "Docker" on your computer, and follow the instructions in the [Docker]() directory to run everything inside a "container" on your computer
+Install "Docker" on your computer, and follow the instructions in the [Docker](/home/econ-ark/GitHub/econ-ark/econ-ark-tools/tree/master/Virtual/Docker/README.md) directory to run everything inside a "container" on your computer

 * Docker shares resources with your computer
 * Your computer's regular operations will sap the performance of the Docker machine

-## Most Powerful
+### Most Powerful

-Your computer can be (temporarily; reversibly; while booted from the external USB stick) turned into a Linux-native machine, which makes its full resources (RAM; processors) available to the software.
+Your computer can (temporarily; reversibly; while booted from an external drive or USB stick) be turned into a Linux-native machine, which makes its full resources (RAM; processors) available to the software.
 This is like a brain transplant for your computer, and is worth doing if you will be spending a lot of time working with the tools

 * This will require you to have two USB sticks
    1. A small one to hold the installer software (say, 4GB)
    1. A large one to hold the installed system
       * at least 64 GB; 128 GB recommended
 * Be sure to get a _fast_ USB stick, at least for the large dive
-* [xubark-MIN](#MIN-or-MAX) and [xubark-MAX](#MIN-or-MAX) are ISO image files described below
+* Use the [xubark-MAX](#MIN-or-MAX) ISO image file described below
-* Download them and "burn" them to a USB stick (or CD-ROM)
+   * Follow the rest of the instructions below

+#### Hybrid

+This option embeds the "Docker" option because docker is installed as part of the MAX software suite.
+So you can do all the Docker stuff from inside your VM

-## In-Between
+### In-Between

-You can install VirtualBox on your computer, which will allow you to run Linux in a virtual machine that is encapsulated on your regular hard drive.
+You can install [VirtualBox][https://virtualbox.org] on your computer, which will allow you to run Linux in a virtual machine that is encapsulated on your regular hard drive.
 This has the advantage of being very safe (the virtual machine is completely contained inside a VirtualBox jail; you have to give it permissions to do everything).
 It has the disadvantage, like the Docker solution, of requiring your computer to share its resources.

 It also requires a fair bit of configuration, so there is a separate [set of instructions](https://github.com/econ-ark/econ-ark-tools/tree/master/Virtual/Machine/VirtualBox)